Bread80/Amstrad-CPC-BASIC-Source/README.md

 As I find out how it works I may find a convenient way to split it into smaller modules (at 55kb it's currently the largest single module).
 It contains DEFINT, DEFSTR, DEFREAL, DIM, LET and ERASE plus (probably) all the eye-wateringly ugly memory management code that that entails.

-And speaking of ugly memory management code which I haven't explored yet, we have the MemoryAllocation.asm module which revolves around the MEMORY and SYMBOL (AFTER) commands.
+And speaking of ugly memory management code, we have the MemoryAllocation.asm module.
+This handles various memory allocation and memory movement tasks such as the MEMORY command, allocating and de-allocating file buffers and the SYMBOL (AFTER) commands.
+(But the strings area (heap) is handled in the separate StringsArea.asm module).

 Data Input and Output
 ---